Richard Girvan

 Richard Anthony Girvan (born 30 December 1973) in Auckland is a New Zealand international lawn bowler.

 Bowls career

 In 2008 he won the gold medal in the fours at the 2008 World Outdoor Bowls Championship in Christchurch along with Gary Lawson, Russell Meyer and Andrew Todd.

-Girvan represented New Zealand at both the 2010 Commonwealth Games and the 2014 Commonwealth Games.
+Girvan represented New Zealand at the 2006 Commonwealth Games 2010 Commonwealth Games and the 2014 Commonwealth Games.

 He won four medals at the Asia Pacific Bowls Championships, of which two have been gold medals.

 He won the 2005, 2014/15 and 2016/17 fours title at the New Zealand National Bowls Championships when bowling for the Taren Point and Onehunga Bowls Clubs respectively.